Inference Networks for Sequential Monte Carlo in Graphical Models: Approach

 Contrary to many standard settings in which one is limited by the amount of data present, we are armed with a sampler $p(\+x,\+y)$ which allows us to generate effectively infinite training data.
 This could be used to sample a ``giant'' synthetic dataset, which we then use for mini-batch training via gradient descent; however, then we must decide how large a dataset is required.
 Alternatively, we could sample a brand new set of training examples for every mini-batch, never re-using previous samples.

 In testing we found that a hybrid training procedure, which samples new synthetic datasets based on performance on a held-out set of synthetic validation data, appeared more efficient than resampling a new synthetic dataset for each new gradient update.
-The training procedure for each epoch proceeds as \begin{enumerate} \item Sample a synthetic dataset $\{\+x_\ell,\+y_\ell\}_{\ell=1}^{N_{train}}$ and a validation set $\{\+x_\ell,\+y_\ell\}_{\ell=1}^{N_{validate}}$ \item Compute initial validation error, and loop: \begin{enumerate} \item Perform a mini-batch gradient update on $\eta$, from the synthetic dataset \item Compute a new validation error on the sampled validation set \item Continue until validation error increases, or until a set maximum number of steps is reached \end{enumerate} \end{enumerate} In all experiments we use Adam \citep{kingma2015adam}, with the suggested default tuning parameters, to update learning rates online, with rectified linear activation functions.
+We perform mini-batch gradient updates on $\eta$ using synthetic training data, while evaluating on the validation set.
+If the validation error increases, or after a set maximum number of steps, we draw new sets of both synthetic training and validation data from $p(\+x,\+y)$.

+In all experiments we use Adam \citep{kingma2015adam} with the suggested default parameters to update learning rates online, and use rectified linear activation functions.